 So I add my name to those who stand alongside students striking for climate action.

 In recent years tens of thousands of New Zealand women have won equal pay.
 There is a draft law in Parliament right now that wants to help even more Kiwi women do the same.
 But that draft law has got some important things wrong.
 It needs to be fixed quickly - before it gets set in stone.
-So we’re calling directly on Prime Minister Jacinda Ardern to step in and fix it by Suffrage Day - Thursday 19 September.
+So we’re calling directly on Prime Minister Jacinda Ardern to step in and fix it.
 Show your support by adding your name below and send her a message that this issue is black and white - we either have good equal pay law or we don’t!

 Dear Prime Minister